sund/auto-gitlab-backup/README.md

 *Still under development but useful*

 run ```./restoreGitLab.sh -r``` and it will attempt to restore a backup.
 You may have to run some rake commands manually.

+## Help

+See the [Wiki](https://github.com/sund/auto-gitlab-backup/wiki) for more detailed instructions or submit a [Issue](https://github.com/sund/auto-gitlab-backup/issues).

+## Contribute

+See [Contribution Guide](https://github.com/sund/auto-gitlab-backup/blob/master/CONTRIBUTING.md) to improve this script.